wsong1985/Pewlett-Hackard-Analysis/README.md

   </tr>
   </table>

-- **Filtered data and removed duplicated rows using DISTINCT ON paired with ORDER BY to only retain the latest title for each retirement-age employee.**
+- **Filtered data and removed duplicate rows using DISTINCT ON paired with ORDER BY to only retain the latest title for each retirement-age employee.**

   <table>
   <tr>